 The University of Glasgow is the main university in the city and home to around 32,500 students, including over 21,000 undergraduates and 11,500 postgraduates.

 The University of Glasgow is a Russell Group university usually ranked in the top 10 of UK league tables.
 It’s known for a wide variety of courses, from computer studies to agriculture and offers high-quality education within the city centre.

 The university has four main colleges, each offering a range of courses.
 Those colleges include the College of Arts, College of Medical, Veterinary and Life Sciences, College of Science and Engineering and College of Social Sciences.

 Transport in Glasgow

-Glasgow has access to three airports within an hour’s drive: Glasgow Airport, Glasgow Prestwick Airport and Edinburgh Airport.
-Each handles flights from across the country and the wider world.
+It has access to three airports: Glasgow Airport, Glasgow Prestwick Airport and Edinburgh Airport.
+Each is a reasonable drive from the city centre, with Glasgow Airport being closest.

 Glasgow student life

-Highlights of Glasgow include Kelvingrove Art Gallery and Museum, Buchanan Street, Glasgow Tigers Speedway, The Riverside Museum, The West End, Glasgow Science Centre, Kelvingrove Park, The Royal Conservatoire of Scotland, Glasgow Cathedral, The Necropolis, The People’s Palace and Winter Gardens, The Glasgow School of Art, The SSE Hydro, Hunterian Museum, Pollok Country Park, City Chambers, Glasgow Film Theatre and the Grosvenor Riverboat Casino.
+Highlights of Glasgow include The Royal Conservatoire of Scotland, Kelvingrove Art Gallery and Museum, Kelvingrove Park, Buchanan Street, Glasgow Tigers Speedway, The Riverside Museum, The West End, Glasgow Science Centre, Glasgow Cathedral, The Necropolis, The People’s Palace and Winter Gardens, The Glasgow School of Art, The SSE Hydro, Hunterian Museum, Pollok Country Park, City Chambers, Glasgow Film Theatre and the Grosvenor Riverboat Casino.

 Glasgow Student FAQs